Perfluorooctanoate/AwDangit/README.txt

 	Run awdangit.py and follow the prompts
-	When you exit, it'll save your character to character.json Run it again and you can load your old character to continue where you left off
+	When you exit, it'll save your character to character.json Run it again and you can load your old character to continue where you left off You will need MS Excel to edit the excel file storing the data for curses and blessings

 Upon startup, you create a character.
 They have a name, some number of spins (initially zero), a list of stats, a list of blessings, and a list of curses.
 The idea is that the author can give their character the ability to spin a metaphorical wheel and gamble for blessings and curses that are chosen from the excel sheet.